aalexander0422/streaming-05-smart-smoker/README.md

 # What was most interesting:
 # Part 2 - Self Assessment

-# From the Module 5: Overview, paste the numbered list of objectives and assess your ability on each as "Highly proficient", "Proficient", or "Not Proficient":
+# From the Module 5: Overview, paste the numbered list of objectives and assess your ability on each as "Highly proficient", "Proficient", or "Not Proficient":"